OctopusDeploy/docs/docs/shared-content/optimum-setup/optimum-setup-environments.include.md

 Without context, it's not clear whether Omaha refers to the data center or what the significance of 45 is.

-A good sign that you have well-modeled environments is that they are easy to explain.
+A good sign that you have well-modeled environments is that they don't need explanation.
 If it takes longer than a few seconds to explain your environments, that's a sign you should consider changing the naming.

 ## Keep environment numbers low